 Scrum is an Agile framework providing structure to the Agile methodology and relies on multiple levels of accountability, a backlog detailing the complete body of work that must be completed, and the sprints where teams collaborate to complete and release product increments.
-Scrum and the Agile methodology make it possible to streamline development processes while reducing overhead, speeding up delivery, and increasing project adaptability.
+Scrum and the Agile methodology make it possible to streamline development processes while reducing overheads, speeding up delivery and increasing project adaptability.
 Unfortunately, working and collaborating at intense speeds can create confusion among team members.
 Scrum boards help ensure that everyone is on the same page.

 Also called a “sprint board” or “Scrum task board,” a Scrum board is either a digital or physical representation of the progress and ownership of various tasks within the Agile sprint.
 Typically, the board is divided into four columns, each representing aspects of the sprint and where they are in terms of progress towards completion.